 If I run away from home to escape a forced marriage, how can I survive without money or a place to live?

-If I suspect that I may be taken abroad to get married, what can I do about it?
+If I suspect that someone I know may be taken abroad to get married, what can I do about it?

-If possible, do not go.
-If this is not an option, contact the Canadian Department of Foreign Affairs and International Trade and provide them with the following personal information:
+If possible, try to ensure that they do not go.
+If this is not an option, tell them to gather as much as the following personal information as they can.
+Call the Canadian Department of Foreign Affairs and International Trade and provide them with this information.

 - Date of birth